-R means a region of image, and it can either use the average α of the pixels in the region to represent whole region or separate into four regions and left a remainder β .
+R means a region of image, and it can either use the average $\alpha$ of the pixels in the region to represent whole region or separate into four regions and left a remainder $\beta$ .
 Dependence on the image size we desired, we can choose the amount of separating regions.
 The context-free grammar start from a region contain whole image.
-For each R we calculate a score which is based on the quality of data we can improve by separate it in to smaller regions.
-After some operation, we can encode the image into a string ω .
-Figure 3 shows an example of image which was took by FLIR ONE PRO.
-One of the possible outcome is Figure 4 if we separate the image 6 times and it will have 19 regions.
+For each R we calculate a score which is based on the data various in the region.
+After some operation, we can encode the image into a string $\omega$ .
+Figure 4 shows an example of image which was took by FLIR ONE PRO.
+One of the possible outcome is Figure 5 if we separate the image 6 times and it will have 19 regions.
 By this method, we can iteratively separate an image until the number of regions reach our file size requirement.

-Fig. 3.
+Fig. 4.
 PNG image, size = 46KB

-Fig. 4.
+Fig. 5.
 Region separate by CFG